jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 when you draw your consititution?
 Just copy a popular one and go about ignoring it.)

-In fact, these unusual points are not flaws, but important features.
-A proper understanding of the Baha'i model of governance must identify these features so that they can be appreciated for the improvements they suggest on the democratic model.
-This paper will show that the bulk of these unusual features, far from being flaws in the democratic model, are intentional mechanisims, the central purpose of which is to ensure that proper decisions are made that takes into account the views of as broad a representation of the members of the Baha'i Faith as possible.
+In fact, the unusual points in Baha'i governance are not flaws, but important features.
+A proper understanding of the Baha'i model must identify these features so that they can be appreciated for possible improvements on existing democratic decision-making.
+This paper will show that the bulk of these unusual features, far from being due to omissions, are intentional mechanisims, the central purpose of which is to ensure that proper decisions are made that takes into account the views of as broad a representation of the members of the Baha'i Faith as possible.
 (2)

-This paper will proceed as follows: an analysis of key unusual features of the Baha'i Faith will take much of the paper.
+This paper will proceed as follows: an analysis of some key features of the Baha'i governance will take much of the paper.
 After analysis, the paper will discuss the improvements the Baha'i model offers in both smaller-scale civic and volunteer organization, followed by consideration of this model at the scale of the nation-state.
-In many cases, these features are not novel, but were presented by earlier writers from the enlightenment founders of democracy; such writings give perspective on theese points.
+In many cases, these features are in fact not novel, but simply unfamiliar, having been proposed by earlier writers of democracy and current writers working toward much the same aim: improvment to democratic decision-making.
+Where possible, this perspective will be provided on these points.

 # An Analysis of Key Baha'i Principles from the Writings